Here are the answers to the most common questions about puberty in girls:Q: When Will I Start My Period?

 Nope, it’s your little secret.
 (Unless you choose to tell!)

 Keep a pad and a clean pair of undies in your backpack or purse so you’re always prepared.
-If you’re at school, the school nurse will always have your back.
+If you’re at school, the school nurse will always have some supplies as she has plenty of experience of puberty in girls.
 If you’re out somewhere else, give any trusted adult a call!

 Absolutely!
 Play sports, go on a trip, go about your day like any other.
 Just remember to bring the right protection, like TAMPAX Compak Pearl for the days you just don’t want to sit still.